Hexrays/SXSW-2016_Notes/Desiging Happiness/readme.md

 **Leaving Disneyland** if that is not a good experience it flavors the whole day.

-> "The most important parts of the song are the begining and the end."
+> "The most important parts of the song are the beginning and the end."
 - Pete Townsend

-Soulcycle class ending/begining are about bumping into people and creating a community.
+Soulcycle class ending/beginning are about bumping into people and creating a community.
 Purposefully

 Portals - entrance to Disneyland

-Disney- "even the stores don't compete with eachother"
+Disney- "even the stores don't compete with each other"

 Example:
 Checking into a hotel is a mundane experience.
-A hotel in chicago has an array of fancy pens to choose from to sign in.
+A hotel in Chicago has an array of fancy pens to choose from to sign in.
 In line people start to discuss which pen they're going to choose.

 Materials thought through